pivotal/docs-tap/scst-store/ingress.hbs.md

 Alternatively, you can customize SCST - Store's configuration under the `metadata_store` property.
 Under `metadata_store`, there are two values to configure the proxy: `ingress_enabled` and `ingress_domain`.

-Furthermore, SCST - Store also supports the option to provide a custom certificate under the `tls` property, which requires two fields to specify the certificate: `secretName` and `namespace`.
-Otherwise, by default, a self-signed certificate is used.

 This is an example snippet in a `tap-values.yaml`,

 ```yaml